 Currently, there is a strong trend toward the electrification of vehicles in the transportation industry, including automobiles, buses, trains, off-road vehicles, watercraft, and aircraft.
-Long ranges and/or high horsepower require high power density from their electrical components such as batteries, motors and generators, and the power electronics needed for operation.
+Long ranges and/or high horsepower require high power density from their electrical components such as batteries, motors, and generators, and the power electronics needed for operation.
 The trend is towards smaller, lighter, and less expensive components that will save space and reduce costs while boosting power efficiency.

-One key challenge in developing these types of components is to manage the heat generated by smaller, high-power devices like on-board battery chargers, power inverters and converters, and electric machines.
+One key challenge in developing these types of components is to manage the heat generated by smaller, high-power devices like onboard battery chargers, power inverters and converters, and electric machines.
 Thermally conductive potting compounds are proving to be an ideal method for rapidly and effectively conducting heat away from power components to the heat sink.
-The potting compound fills the component enclosure entirely, leaving no air gaps.
+The potting compound fills the component enclosure, leaving no air gaps.
 As a result, heat is dissipated within the enclosure and rapidly conducted to the heat sink, which has enabled substantial size and weight reductions of the finished component.

-LORD Corporation has been supplying thermally conductive, electrically insulating potting materials to the power electronics industry for over a decade, and recently, we have been testing the effectiveness of using potting compounds with high thermal conductivity to dissipate heat in high-power applications.
-For example, we have demonstrated substantial temperature reductions and improved power output using LORD CoolTherm® SC-320 Thermally Conductive Silicone Encapsulant to pot the end windings of electric motors.
+Parker LORD Corporation has been supplying thermally conductive, electrically insulating potting materials to the power electronics industry for over a decade, and recently, we have been testing the effectiveness of using potting compounds with high thermal conductivity to dissipate heat in high-power applications.
+For example, we have demonstrated substantial temperature reductions and improved power output using Parker LORD CoolTherm® SC-320 Thermally Conductive Silicone Encapsulant to pot the end windings of electric motors.
 (For more information on this topic please access our white paper, “How Proper Application of Thermally Conductive Materials Will Improve Motor Power Density.”
-In this white paper, we present the results of another study on the ability of LORD thermally conductive silicone materials to rapidly and effectively remove heat from high-power inductors.
+In this white paper, we present the results of another study on the ability of Parker LORD thermally conductive silicone materials to rapidly and effectively remove heat from high-power inductors.

-A key differentiating property of LORD thermally conductive silicone materials is their low viscosity compared to competitor materials with similar thermal conductivity.
-The lower viscosity allows LORD materials to flow and fill voids more readily while providing excellent thermal conductivity.
-They are also easier to degas, meaning that parts can be potted that are essentially voidfree if a vacuum potting process is used.
-Figure 1 shows thermal conductivity versus viscosity of LORD silicone materials as compared to various competitor products.
+A key differentiating property of Parker LORD thermally conductive silicone materials is their low viscosity compared to competitor materials with similar thermal conductivity.
+The lower viscosity allows Parker LORD materials to flow and fill voids more readily while providing excellent thermal conductivity.
+They are also easier to degas, meaning that parts can be potted that are essentially void-free if a vacuum potting process is used.
+Figure 1 shows thermal conductivity versus viscosity of Parker LORD silicone materials as compared to various competitor products.
 Technical data sheets for all commercial products can be found using the search bar at the top of this page or here.

-The inductors used in this study were made from Micrometals T400-61D high-temperature, magneticpowder toroid cores wrapped with 62 turns of 10-gauge insulated copper wire, which yield about 500 μH inductance at load.
-Inductors were potted in custommade aluminum cooling plates fitted with liquid inlet and outlet ports for connection to an external circulating fluid bath.
+The inductors used in this study were made from Micrometals T400-61D high-temperature, magnetic powder toroid cores wrapped with 62 turns of 10-gauge insulated copper wire, which yield about 500 μH inductance at load.
+Inductors were potted in custom-made aluminum cooling plates fitted with liquid inlet and outlet ports for connection to an external circulating fluid bath.
 The five different materials were used to pot three inductors with each material, resulting in a total of 15 potted inductors.
 One set of potted inductors is shown in Figure 2.
 Before potting, each inductor was fitted with a thermocouple to measure its temperature during the test.
 (See Figure 3.)
 The location of the thermocouple corresponds to the hottest location in the inductor as judged qualitatively from a thermal camera image of an unpotted inductor under load.

 For the thermal tests, each inductor was connected to a Manzanita Micro PFC40X-188 charger passing 9.3 kW and 40 A at 240V input with 0.98 power factor.
 Power at the inductor was 30W.
 The aluminum cooling plate was connected to a temperature-controlled liquid bath; each inductor was tested at coolant temperature set points of 25°C, and the typical automotive coolant temperature of 50°C. A second thermocouple was attached to the exterior of the cooling plate to monitor temperature changes during the test; however, the temperature rise of the cooling plate was less than 2°C even in the most extreme cases and, accordingly, will not be considered further.
 The complete set-up is shown in Figure 4.

 During each thermal test, the temperatures of the inductor and cooling plate were recorded using an Omega Soft data logger.
 The cooling plate and inductor temperatures were allowed to stabilize with no power.
 Power was then applied, and the temperature was monitored until the inductor temperature stabilized.
-The equilibration time was chosen at the point when the temperature reached steady state (no further temperature increase took place), and the reported temperature rise was calculated as the final temperature of the inductor minus the initial temperature.
+The equilibration time was chosen at the point when the temperature reached a steady-state (no further temperature increase took place), and the reported temperature rise was calculated as the final temperature of the inductor minus the initial temperature.
 Figure 5 shows a representative plot for an inductor potted with Thermoset SC-400 encapsulant with the parameters indicated.

-Each of the 15 inductors were tested at least one time, and several of the inductors were tested multiple times to determine repeatability.
+Each of the 15 inductors was tested at least one time, and several of the inductors were tested multiple times to determine repeatability.
 The average temperature rise and equilibration time data are summarized in Figures 6 and 7.
 Error bars are plus and minus one standard deviation of the data, which includes part-to-part variation and repeatability.

 The data show that both the inductor temperature rise and the equilibration time are independent of the coolant temperature, as the data at 25°C and 50°C are nearly superimposable and within the test variation.
 It is important to note that the variation becomes much smaller as the thermal conductivity increases due to the more effective thermal connection to the aluminum cooling plate.

 Dramatic reductions in both temperature rise and equilibration time are observed for inductors potted with thermally conductive materials (see Figure 6).
 The average temperature rise with Thermoset SC-400 encapsulant was about 55°C, and the average rise for the most thermally conductive materials, CoolTherm SC-320 and SC-324 encapsulants, was less than 10°C. Even the moderately conductive silicones, CoolTherm SC-305 and SC-309 encapsulants at 0.7 and 1.0 W/m∙K, respectively, provided significant improvements.
-Under different test conditions that would generate a temperature rise much greater than 55°C, it is likely that the improvement would be even more pronounced.
+Under different test conditions that would generate a temperature rise much greater than 55°C, the improvement would likely be even more pronounced.

 Similarly, the equilibration time was also dramatically reduced with the higher thermally conductive materials (see Figure 7).
-With the non-conductive silicone, Thermoset SC-400 encapsulant, nearly two hours was required to reach steady state, whereas a stable temperature was achieved in less than 20 minutes for CoolTherm SC-320 and SC-324 encapsulants.
+With the non-conductive silicone, Thermoset SC-400 encapsulant, nearly two hours was required to reach steady-state, whereas a stable temperature was achieved in less than 20 minutes for CoolTherm SC-320 and SC-324 encapsulants.
 This rapid temperature recovery means that heat is dissipated quickly and components will spend less time at elevated temperatures, thus increasing the lifetime of the components.

 Proper thermal management is essential for developing power electronics that are smaller and lighter, and smaller and lighter means higher power density.
-Using LORD thermal management materials that provide the unique combination of high thermal conductivity and low viscosity, we have demonstrated substantial reductions in both maximum temperature rise and the time to reach a stable temperature.
+Using Parker LORD thermal management materials that provide the unique combination of high thermal conductivity and low viscosity, we have demonstrated substantial reductions in both maximum temperature rise and the time to reach a stable temperature.
 Both of these benefits bring about improvements in efficiency and component lifetime, thereby enabling high-performance power electronics.